luciafang/nodebb-f24-team-kale/UserGuide.md

 All other codebase changes were in the frontend and bridging the connections between frontend and backend.
 Those elements were all tested with manual user testing, as detailed above.

+Note that the test suite does fail in GitHub Actions for our last pull request (https://github.com/CMU-313/nodebb-f24-team-kale/pull/33).
+However, none of the failed errors are in files or on tests remotely related to what we our implementing.
+Our feature and the website still functions as normal.
+We think these failed tests potentially have to do with some configuration change or cache issues unrelated to the implementation of our feature.

 ## Feature: making anonymous posts